whyh/fdf/README.md

 //gif
 To increase relative altitude hold `left cmnd` and use the `mouse wheel`
 //gif
+To reverse the altitude press `R`
+//gif
+and hold `H` to view the help menu
+//gif

 ## How to use
-First of all, you need to install mlx(mini lib x), and it's only compatible with MacOS(10.12 and later).
+First of all, you need to install `mlx` (mini lib x), and it's only compatible with MacOS(10.12 and later).
 Run the program with a filename of the file that specifies a map, as a first argument.
 `./fdf maps/pyramide.fdf`
 Optionaly you can specify two colors for the linear gradient, by passing them as a second argument in rgb format
 `./fdf maps/pyraide.fdf 255000255~001225099`
-The second argument consists of two colors specified by RBG value of red then blue and green, each varying from 0 up to 255 `RRRGGGBBB`, and the `~` between them.
+The second argument consists of two colors specified by RBG value of red then blue and green, each varying from `0` up to `255` (just like `RRRGGGBBB`), and the `~` between them.